|

 How does one join?

-happy to have you visit one or more of our meetings in your
+and would be happy to have you visit one or more of our meetings in your community as

 What does it cost?